 Various wedges.
 Used for splitting timber, but also for tools, for adjustments and for fixings.

 Treenails.
 (See Investigation 6b) Large wooden dowels with shaped heads, for locking wooden parts together.
-The head holds on the
+The head grips a

-outside and the inner end is cut and spread with a wedge to lock it in place.
+side and the other end is cut and spread with a wedge to lock it in place.
 Trenails are made from Willow.
 The picture left shows trial trenails linking plank to rib.
-In this trial section the oak wedges can be seen spreading the trenails on the inside of the rib.
+In this trial section the oak wedges can be seen spreading the trenails on the inside of a rib.

 The major ‘experiment’ for modern people is to rive the timber to split it down into plank-size pieces.
 This involves great skill in being able to ‘read’ the felled tree trunk to identify where weaknesses occur that can be exploited by driving in wedges to make, or to widen splits that naturally form in the wood as it dries.
 Before describing this in more detail, I should first deal with the lofting of the frames and the model making related this ship.
 We can return to the timber in Shipshape 4.

 The drawing process has been described in Shipshape 2, so a couple of pictures will give an idea of what happened in the Longshed for lofting and construction of the frames, which were then stacked ready for use.